Borsdata-Sweden/ExcelPlugin/README.md

 ### Poor VBA support
 Börsdata Excel plugin has poor support for VBA and Macro.
-The new Börsdata functions is not built or tested for VBA.
+Börsdata functions is not built or tested for VBA.
 Please use pure Excel formulas with Börsdata Excel plugin.

+You can call Börsdata functions from VBA but this is not tested.
+Use on your own risk.
+Most API calls is done in new threads and queued to not starve sockets.
+This means some API calls can take long time to get response.
+And if you have many API calls you cannot control the order they are called.

 Also check our error page.
 https://github.com/Borsdata-Sweden/ExcelPlugin/wiki/Error-help